 Paralysis Attorneys in Waco Temple Killeen Texas

-We will work with medical experts, certified life care planners and economists to determine the exact nature of your paralysis and the anticipated life time costs.
-Then we will aggressively pursue full compensation for the damages you have suffered, including pain and suffering; current and future medical expenses; physical, occupational and vocational rehabilitation; lost income and loss of future earning capacity; property damage and more.
+We will work with medical experts, certified life care planners, and economists to determine the exact nature of your paralysis and the anticipated lifetime costs.
+Then we will aggressively pursue full compensation for the damages you have suffered, including pain and suffering; current and future medical expenses; physical, occupational and vocational rehabilitation; lost income and loss of future earning capacity; property damage, and more.

 What are the types of paralysis?

 Paralysis may affect an individual muscle, but it usually affects an entire body region.
-The distribution of weakness is an important clue to the location of the nerve damage that is causing the paralysis.
+The distribution of weakness is an essential clue to the location of the nerve damage that is causing the paralysis.
 Words describing the distribution of paralysis use the suffix “-plegia,” from the Greek word for “stroke.”
 The types of paralysis are classified by region:

 - Monoplegia, affecting only one limb

 - Diplegia, affecting the same body region on both sides of the body (both arms, for example, or both sides of the face)

 - Hemiplegia, affecting one side of the body

 - Paraplegia, affecting both legs and the trunk

 - Quadriplegia, affecting all four limbs and the trunk.

 The only treatment for paralysis is to treat its underlying cause.
 The loss of function caused by long-term paralysis can be managed through a comprehensive rehabilitation program.
 Rehabilitation includes: